n8willis/opentype-shaping-documents/opentype-shaping-tamil.md

 be placed before all other marks.
 No other marks in the subsequence should be reordered.

-Tamil does not incorporate the "Nukta" sign, so this step will involve no work when shaping `<tml2>` text.
-It is included here in order to maintain compatibility with the other Indic scripts.
+> Note: The Tamil Unicode block does not include a "Nukta"
+> codepoint.
+However, `<tml2>` text runs in minority languages that
+> use the Tamil script may incorporate nukta characters from other
+> blocks.
+Therefore shaping engines must apply the appropriate
+> mark-reordering move if a character matching the NUKTA shaping class
+> is encountered.

 #### 2.5: Pre-base consonants ####